exasim-project/opi/README.md

 Adding a package to the index is simple.
 Fork this repository, and add the package meta data as a json file to `pkg/<your_package>/metadata.json`.
+You can use the template metadata.json file in the root of this repository.
 Please note that the package name should be in lower case.

 An example is given below